hydrovise/HydroVisE/docs/README.md

-# HyGIS
+# Hydro-NPOSS
-## A Non-Proprietary Web Browser-Based Software For Environmental Science
+## A NonProprietary Open-Source Software for hydrologic data

 ### Description
 HyGIS is a client-side web browser-based software for visualization and analysis of environmental data.